 Between 1900 and 2006 Cariad changed ownership more than 10 times and adopted home ports in countries as far afield as South Africa and Japan.

-In 2006 she was bought by Des Kearns and Stuart Williamson, the CEO of the Montpelier Group, and in 2004, was undergoing a complete restoration at PSS Satun, Thailand.
+In 2006 she was bought by Des Kearns and Stuart Williamson, the CEO of the Montpelier Group, and was undergoing a complete restoration at PSS Satun, Thailand.

 2014 – It is believed her restoration never got under way and for now remains in a sorry state.